daresaydigital/tech-work-sample/README.md

 - Shows the weather for current location
 - Shows weekly forecast
 - Shows the weather in different hours of the day
-- Shows weather in different location
+- Shows weather in different location(Using [GeoCoder](https://developer.android.com/reference/android/location/Geocoder))
-- uses MVP pattern

 ## Used Libraries
-- Retrofit library for HTTP request
+- [Retrofit](https://square.github.io/retrofit/) library for HTTP request
-- ButterKnife library to bind views and avoid boilerplate views code.
+- [ButterKnife](https://jakewharton.github.io/butterknife/) library to bind views and avoid boilerplate views code.
-- BubbleSeekBar for a customized seek bar
+- [BubbleSeekBar](https://github.com/woxingxiao/BubbleSeekBar) for a customized seek bar

-- GeoCoder
+## Design Patterns
+MVP (Model View Presenter) pattern to keep it simple and make the code testable, robust and easier to maintain.